textbook/cyf-app-starter/README.md

 This application provides the following helper functions:

-- `npm run serve`: Create a production build of the client React app and copy the files over to be served by the Express app, then start the Express app.
+- `npm start`: Create a production build of the client React app and copy the files over to be served by the Express app, then start the Express app.
 Access the site on http://localhost:3000.
 In this mode you must manually restart the process when you make any changes, but this produces a single app that's easier to deploy into production.

 - `npm run dev`: Run the server and the client in watch mode, so that they reload as you make changes.
 Access the site on http://localhost:4200.
 The